danchoi/soywiki/README.markdown

 [ward]:http://c2.com/cgi/wiki?WikiCase

 What's with the name, SoyWiki?
 I enjoy soy ice cream, soy milk, and tofu.
-I associate the word "soy" with food that is light, good, and healthy (soy sauce is the only exception I can think of).
+I associate the word "soy" with food that is light, enjoyable, and healthy (soy sauce is the only exception I can think of).
 And "SoyWiki" hasn't been used yet to name a wiki engine.
 So voila.